Aqiil/investment-app/README.md

 ### Dependencies

 + org.json

-### Edge Cases

-* Managers can be assigned to managers
-*
++ javax.swing

 ## To Do

 * Client must approve to be under a manager account
 * Change password option
 * Create sell order for currency pairs
-* Create GUI to limit enforce input validation
+* Create GUI to limit input and enforce input validation
   * Plot piechart to visualise open positions
   * Create function to plot timeseries for a security
 * Update historical transaction data to match closing date and profit to initial order using a database